 FOLK is Staying!

-About This Page: This is a discussion on FOLK is Staying! within the Going Behind the Scenes: Trivia, News, and Rumors at Walt Disney World, part of the PassPorter Community - Boards & Forums on Walt Disney World, Disneyland, Disney Cruise Line, and General Travel; My question is...if they are planning on moving FOTLK (I don't believe it will be a permanent shut down) why ...
+About This Page: This is a discussion on FOLK is Staying! within the Going Behind the Scenes: Trivia, News, and Rumors at Walt Disney World, part of the PassPorter Community - Boards & Forums on Walt Disney World, Disneyland, Disney Cruise Line, and General Travel; We just got back from WDW and we asked our VIP Tour Guide about the FOLK rumor.
+He said it ...

 Welcome!
 We're happy you've found the PassPorter Community -- the friendliest place to plan your vacation to Walt Disney World, Disney Cruise Line, Disneyland, and the world in general!
 You are now viewing the PassPorter Message Board Community as a guest, which gives you limited access.
 As our guest, feel free to browse our messages by selecting the forum you want to visit from the list below.